Chaining of CIT/MIT transactions

-MIT (Merchant Initiated Transaction): Transaction initiated by the merchant, without the presence of the buyer, linked to an initial CIT transaction.
+MIT (Merchant Initiated Transaction): transaction initiated by the merchant, without the presence of the buyer, linked to an initial CIT transaction.

 E.g.: umpteenth installment of a payment in installments or of a recurrent payment.

 In the context of a CIT transaction, regulations require a cardholder authentication.
 In response to the request for authorization or information, the issuer returns a unique transaction identifier, hereafter referred to as the “chaining reference”.
-This chaining reference is then used in the MIT transactions to indicate to the issuer that the transaction is part of a series of payments, for which the cardholder authenticated himself in the first payment.
+This chaining reference is then used in the MIT transactions to indicate to the issuer that the transaction is part of a series of payments, for which the cardholder authenticated him or herself in the first payment.

 Without this information, the issuer can refuse an MIT transaction for lack of authentication (soft decline).